Know Before You Go

 Gloves and Mittens

-Warm, weather-proof gloves are key to having a great day on snow.
-The best materials are insulated, water-resistant leather or a synthetic alternative; cotton or wool gloves won't protect your hands from wind and moisture.
+Warm, weather-proof gloves are key to having a great day.
+The best materials are insulated and water-resistant; cotton or wool gloves won't protect your hands from wind and moisture.
+Gloves are better for dexterity, but mittens tend to keep your hands warmer.

 Socks